arunprsh/no-code-low-code/hcls/tabular/diabetic-readmission-prediction/README.md

             * You can also see the correlation matrix as a heatmap.
 This is automatically generated for you.
 Save the analysis.
                 <p align="center"><img width="750" height="500" src="./img/dw/correlation-matrix.png"></p>

             * Next, we will create a Quick Model using the raw features.
 Use the Quick Model visualization to quickly evaluate your data and produce importance scores for each feature.
 A feature importance score indicates how useful a feature is at predicting a target label.
 The feature importance score is between [0, 1] and a higher number indicates that the feature is more important to the whole dataset.
 On the top of the quick model chart, there is a model score.
 A classification problem shows an F1 score.
-A regression problem has a mean squared error (MSE) score.<br>When you create a quick model chart, you select a dataset you want evaluated, and a target label against which you want feature importance to be compared.
+A regression problem has a mean squared error (MSE) score.<br><br>When you create a quick model chart, you select a dataset you want evaluated, and a target label against which you want feature importance to be compared.
 Data Wrangler does the following:<br>
             > Infers the data types for the target label and each feature in the dataset selected.<br><br>
             > Determines the problem type.
 Based on the number of distinct values in the label column, Data Wrangler determines if this is a regression or classification problem type.
 Data Wrangler sets a categorical threshold to 100.
 If there are more than 100 distinct values in the label column, Data Wrangler classifies it as a regression problem; otherwise, it is classified as a classification problem.<br><br>
             > Pre-process features and label data for training.
 The algorithm used requires encoding features to vector type and encoding labels to double type.<br><br>